Accessibility statement for the Chesterfield Borough Council website.

 - navigate most of the website using speech recognition software

-We are also working to make the information on this website easier to understand.
+We are also working to make the text on this website as easy to understand as possible.

 Make your device easier to use